A7med23/obsidian-sync/Game dev/How to make a video game - beginner godot tutorial -Brackey's.md

 - make the audio stream player a scene on it's own and then set it as an autoload scene (scenes that play globally persistent throughout the entire game regardless of what scene is loaded)

 ## coin pickup

+### a timing issue
+where the coin is killed the second it's picked up, which causes an issue where teh sound wont have a chance to fully play. a solution is making the object disappear in an animation and the sound play in that animation

+- **you can call function in the animation player**